organic. pure. natural. freshly hand-blended with love & intention in our london workshop.

 To protect our Fresh-Pressed® oils from any light damage, our oils lovingly packaged in a earth-friendly dark glass bottle with aluminum lids.

-Organic, fresh pressed from harvest, food grade, unrefined, cold pressed and preservative free
+Organic, fresh pressed from harvest, unrefined, centrifugally cold-pressed from fruit pulp, food grade and preservative free

 FULL INGREDIENTS LIST: